OpenMPT/openmpt/README.md

         The Makefile requires pkg-config for native builds.
-        For sound output in openmpt123, PortAudio or SDL is required. openmpt123 can optionally use libflac, libwavpack and libsndfile to render PCM files to disk.
+        For sound output in openmpt123, PortAudio or SDL is required. openmpt123 can optionally use libflac and libsndfile to render PCM files to disk.

         When using gcc, run: